Policy on Research Misconduct and Procedures for Responding to Allegations of Research

 k.
 “Investigation” is an evaluation of all relevant facts to determine if research misconduct has occurred and, if so, to determine the responsible person(s) and the seriousness of the research misconduct.

 l.
 “Respondent” is the person against whom an allegation of research misconduct is directed or the person whose actions are the subject of the inquiry or investigation.
 There can be more than one respondent in any inquiry or investigation.

 m.
-“Agency” is an organization, company, or bureau that provides some service for another entity.
+“Agency” is an organization, company, or bureau that provides some service for another entity, or with which the university has a contractual relationship related to Research.
 Examples of agencies include but are not limited to: federal/state government, publishing companies, collaborators, foundations or other universities.

 o.
 “Preponderance of the Evidence” means proof by information that, compared with that opposing it, leads to the conclusion that the fact at issue is more probably true than not.

-III.
-Authority and Responsibility for Oversight and Implementation of the Policy
+II.
+Authority and Responsibility for Oversight and Implementation of the Policy.

-The Chancellor delegates to the Associate Provost for Research and Public/Private Sector Partnerships (APR) the responsibility for implementing the Policy on Research Misconduct and the Procedures for Responding to Allegations of Research Misconduct.
-The APR has administrative authority with respect to the oversight, implementation, maintenance and revision of this Policy, in accordance with the University’s obligations and responsibilities.
-Among other things, the APR will be responsible for the responsibilities listed below.
-These responsibilities will be shared with the RIO as deemed appropriate by the APR.
+The Chancellor delegates to the Vice Chancellor for the Office of Research and Engagement (VCRE) the responsibility for implementing the Policy on Research Misconduct and the Procedures for Responding to Allegations of Research Misconduct.
+The VCRE has administrative authority with respect to the oversight, implementation, maintenance and revision of this Policy, in accordance with the University’s obligations and responsibilities.
+Among other things, the VCRE will be responsible for the responsibilities listed below.
+These responsibilities may be delegated to the Research Integrity Officer in the discretion of the VCRE:

 a.
 Fostering a research environment that discourages misconduct in all research.